ligma-code/ROM-Gallery/README.md

 ### I have multiple monitors.
 Can I change the monitor on which RetroArch opens?
 RetroArch does not provide a method for changing the target screen in fullscreen mode; it will always open on the Main display per Windows Display Settings.

 If you are happy to run in windowed mode (set `$Fullscreen` to `$False` in the script) then you can enable the Remember Window Position And Size setting in RetroArch and place the window on the target screen.
-This can be enabled under Settings → Video → Windowed Mode → Remember Window Position And Size → On.
+This can be enabled by going to Settings → Video → Windowed Mode → Remember Window Position And Size → On.

 ## Compatibility
-I see no reason why the script wouldn't work any recent version of RetroArch and Windows.
+I see no reason why the script wouldn't work on any recent versions of RetroArch and Windows.
 But for reference the script has been tested on:
 - Windows 10 and Windows 11
 - PowerShell versions 5.1 and 7
 - RetroArch v1.19.1 64-bit

-PowerShell can be installed on MacOS and some Linux distributions but the script will not work without some tweaks.
+PowerShell can be installed on MacOS and some Linux distributions so the script is theoretically compatible, but it will not work without some tweaks.

 ## Feedback
 When I started writing the script, I thought I would just knock something up in a couple of hours and call it a day.
 Then I had an idea for a little feature to add, and then another, and then another... and now I've spent way too long on this and I need to stop.
 Now that it's become a bit more than the quick and dirty script I originally intended, I figure it's decent enough to stick on GitHub and maybe others will find it useful too.